AP Computer Science

 Throughout the year, AP-style questions are practiced.
 However, starting in March, the emphasis in the class really shifts toward preparation for the AP Exam, which is administered in May.

 As a member of this class, you will be part of an online community.
 You will be interacting with your classmates and the teacher through the website, email, and “live” class sessions.
-The "live" class sessions are optional and recorded for off-line viewing as well.
-If you wish to attend the "live" sessions, you can attend either on Mondays at 9am or Thursdays at 1pm Eastern.
-Through the online forum, you will post any questions you may have about the software, reading material or the homework assignments, answer each others questions, discuss computer science topics, and upload homework.
+The "live" class sessions are optional, but strongly encouraged, and recorded for off-line viewing as well.
+If you wish to attend the "live" sessions, you can attend either on Wednesdays at 9am or Wednesdays at 1pm Eastern.
+Through the online forum, you will post any questions you may have about the software, reading material or the homework assignments, answer each others' questions, discuss computer science topics, and upload homework.
 We will also have some team activities during the year.
 Students typically enjoy this peer interaction, and full participation will help you to stay engaged in the course.

 Click here to read class reviews from past participants

 Return to the AP Online Classes Home Page